dubbs/dubbs.github.io/source/_posts/2014-03-19-shell-modes-and-init-files.markdown

 	~/.bashrc

 #### Non-login + Non-Interactive

+You will stay in the current directory and keep your current environment.

 - run an executable with #!/usr/bin/env bash shebang
 - run a script ($ bash test.sh)